nvictus/ArgUtils/README.md

 --

-For simple sequential assignment (following the convention of the common "~exist or isempty" idiom to assign defaults), you can parse `varargin` with `assignVars()`.
+For simple sequential assignment, you can parse `varargin` with `assignVars()`.
+It emulates the common "~exist or isempty" idiom to assign defaults.
 ```matlab
 function example4(varargin)
 [a,b,c] = ArgUtils.assignVars({1, 2, 3}, varargin)